single-spa/single-spa.js.org/docs/starting-from-scratch.md

 If you would like to learn more about what each of these things are doing, check out the [Babel docs](https://babeljs.io/docs/setup/).

-### b) Set up webpack
+### b) Setup webpack

-*Once again, it is important to note that you do not have to use webpack in order to get up an running with single-spa.
+*Once again, it is important to note that you do not have to use webpack in order to get up and running with single-spa.
 Checkout the documention on [Separating Applications](https://single-spa.js.org/docs/separating-applications.html) to learn more about the different ways you can use single-spa for your specific build.*

 Start by adding webpack, webpack plugins and loaders.